alannakelly/javageohash36/README.md

 Refer to Demo.java for some examples.

+The main class is GeoHash36 and

 ### Prerequisites

-Gradle
+* Gradle
-Java JDK 8 or higher
+* Java JDK 8 or higher

 ## Built With